 - If the company’s offerings complement the other companies within the GovPitch event:

 - GovPitch events are designed such that the selected pitching companies have sufficiently different offerings that a host government could, in theory, procure all of them.

 - The company’s reputation and maturity within the Australian cyber security ecosystem, particularly concerning its focus on improving Australia’s cyber security sector.

 Submission of an EOI does not imply that the submitting company will secure a placement at the GovPitch event.

 In submitting an expression of interest, applicants agree to the following terms and conditions:

-- Mandatory attendance in pitch training sessions delivered jointly by AustCyber, the Department of Industry, Innovation and Science’s Entrepreneurs’ Programme, and an external contractor.
-These training sessions will provide guidance on structure and delivery of your pitch.
-Even if you are an experienced pitcher, these training sessions are also designed to build a sense of teamwork and partnership among the six pitching companies.
+- Mandatory attendance in pitch training sessions delivered jointly by AustCyber and an external contractor.
+These training sessions will provide guidance on the structure and delivery of your pitch.
+Even if you are an experienced pitcher, these training sessions are designed to build a sense of teamwork and partnership among the pitching companies.

-- (For participation in Federal GovPitch only) Mandatory sign up to the Digital Transformation Agency’s (DTA) Digital Marketplace https://marketplace.service.gov.au/.
+- Mandatory sign up to the Digital Transformation Agency’s (DTA) Digital Marketplace https://marketplace.service.gov.au.

 - Upon AustCyber’s request, provide a video of your draft pitch.
 As long as the pitch is intelligible, production quality is irrelevant.
 Smartphone video is sufficient.
-For simplicity, videos should be uploaded to a private YouTube channel for AustCyber and potentially members of the Department of Industry, Innovation and Science to view.
+For simplicity, videos should be uploaded to a private YouTube channel for AustCyber and potentially members of the Department of Industry, Science, Energy and Resources to view.

-- Following the GovPitch event, participating companies must provide feedback to AustCyber on any business outcomes from GovPitch at 2 weeks and 10 weeks after the event.
+- Following the GovPitch event, participating companies must agree to provide feedback to AustCyber on any business outcomes from GovPitch at 2 weeks and 12 weeks after the event, as requested by AustCyber.